dvirberlo/opinion-me/docs/roadmap.md

   - UI
   - E2E
 - separate firebase-admin enabled server for post and replies filtering
-- search posts by tags
+- move route to settings on register from userService to app component
-- use transaction for votes and reactions
+- verifyCreated in userSerive should use something like FireCache.CacheFirst

 ### Maybe?